carnesmedia/thumbkit/README.md

 # Thumbkit

-NOTE: None of this is implemented yet!
+NOTE: Not all of this is implemented yet.
+0.0.2 will mark the release of this initial spec.

 Thumbkit makes thumbnails from a variety of media types.
 Thumbkit is designed to work with carrierwave but does not require it.